EDIpack/EDIpack2.0/doc/examples.rst

 #########################

-In this section we present more elaborated examples to illustrate other features of the `EDIpack2.0` library.
+In this section we present more elaborated examples to illustrate other features of the `EDIpack` library.

 Specifically, we shall present three examples one for each value of the :f:var:`ed_mode` variable selecting the type of symmetry,